whatadayday/django-social-net/README.md

 # Description:
 * while running `python manage.py test`
-    there is some warnings. it's okay as we test forbidden requests as well .WARNING:django.request:Bad Request: /socialnetwork/post/1/like
+    there is some warnings. it is normal behaviour as we test forbidden requests too .WARNING:django.request:Bad Request: /socialnetwork/post/1/like
     WARNING:django.request:Bad Request: /socialnetwork/post/2/like
     WARNING:django.request:Bad Request: /socialnetwork/post/2/unlike